dangoslen/changelog-enforcer/README.md

     # The specific activity types are listed here to include "labeled" and "unlabeled"
     # (which are not included by default for the "pull_request" trigger).
     # This is needed to allow skipping enforcement of the changelog in PRs with specific labels,
-    # which can be specified in the (optional) "skipLabels" property.
+    # as defined in the (optional) "skipLabels" property.
     # The specific activity types are listed here to include "labeled" and "unlabeled" since the
     types: [opened, synchronize, reopened, ready_for_review, labeled, unlabeled]